clearlinux/clear-linux-documentation/source/guides/maintenance/configure-hugepages.rst

       The active option is enclosed in brackets.
 In this case, always is active, which means hugepages are enabled for every process.
-The `madvise` option means that hugepages are enabled for processes that explicitely call `madvise`_.
+The `madvise` option means that hugepages are enabled for processes that explicitly call `madvise`_.

 #.
 To check the size of hugepages, run the below command.